chemlord/devthechemist/content/post/getting-started/index.md

 categories:
 - Web Development
-- HTML
-- CSS

 ---

-## Why I decided to go into Web Development?
+## Why I decided to go into Web Development as a Hobby?

-As a Biochemistry and Molecular Biology Honors student at Trent University, specializing in Synthetic Organic Chemistry, I recognized the necessity of a strong digital presence to amplify my future endeavors.
-This realization spurred my interest in web development.
+Over the summmer, I recognized the necessity of a strong digital presence to amplify my future endeavors.
+This realization sparked my interest in web development.
 Learning front-end development and UI design has allowed me to create an online portfolio that not only showcases my academic and research achievements but also connects me with peers, collaborators, and industry leaders.
 Through web development, I've crafted a platform where my collaborations, contributions, interests and skills and can be shared with the general public, students and academicians.
 This endeavor is not just about visibility but about actively shaping how my professional identity is perceived and interacted with in the scientific community.
+I am proud of the steps I have taken and the work I have made so far.

 ## Criteria for a Good Site: What makes it stand out?